NonLogicalDev/gofancyimports/README.md

 A mother of all tools to enforce deterministic order of imports across your golang codebase.
 * ✅ Easy to use, configure or extend
-* ✅ Deterministically orders toughest comment ridden imports
+* ✅ Deterministically orders toughest comment-ridden imports
 * ✅ Handles comments gracefully

 This repo is the home for: